GHG quantification

 NFZ removal is calculated by measuring the export of carbonate alkalinity exceeding a counterfactual baseline, integrated across the duration of the reporting period.

-Specifically, this is calculated by combining alkalinity concentrations—derived from a time series or in-situ measurements of porewater or drainage water—with water flux measurements at the NFZ boundary of the project/treatment plot, and comparing them to corresponding measurements from a representative baseline/control plot.
+Specifically, this is calculated by combining alkalinity concentrations—derived from a time series of in-situ measurements of porewater or drainage water—with water flux measurements at the NFZ boundary of the project/treatment plot, and comparing them to corresponding measurements from a representative baseline/control plot.

 This is achieved through aqueous-phase measurements in each reporting period